 Re: Commodity Swap «DealNumber»

 The purpose of this letter is to confirm the terms and conditions of the Transaction entered into between us on the Trade Date specified below (the "Transaction").
-This letter constitutes a "Confirmation" as referred to in the ISDA Master Agreement specified immediately below.
+This letter constitutes a "Confirmation" as referred to in the Side Letter Agreement specified immediately below.

-1. This Confirmation supplements, forms part of, and is subject to the letter agreement between Allegheny Energy Supply Company, LLC and Enron North America Corp. dated March 19, 2001 (the “Side Letter”), with respect to transactions subject to the form of an ISDA Master Agreement as referenced in the Side Letter.
-All provisions contained in the Agreement govern this Confirmation except as expressly modified below.
+This Confirmation supplements, forms part of, and is subject to the letter agreement between Allegheny Energy Supply Company, LLC and Enron North America Corp. dated March 19, 2001 (the “Side Letter Agreement”).
+All provisions contained in the Side Letter Agreement govern this Confirmation except as expressly modified below.

+2. The parties acknowledge and reaffirm their intention to negotiate, execute and deliver an ISDA Master Agreement as more fully set forth in the Side Letter Agreement.

-2. The terms of the particular Transaction to which this Confirmation relates are as follows:
+3. The terms of the particular Transaction to which this Confirmation relates are as follows: